KaykyObon/KaykyObon/README.md

-# Hi.
+# 👋 Hi.
 My name is Kayky Silveira.

 ## DevOps Engineer

 ### Experience:
-- Staging as DevOps/SRE with Cloud Native technologies and many other.
+Currently working as a DevOps/SRE in staging environments, using Cloud Native technologies and automating everything I can.
+Focused on delivering reliable, observable, and scalable infrastructure.

 ### Certifications: